abbashus/odfe-plugin-installers/README.md

 # odfe-plugin-installers
-Automation and documentation to build ODFE plugin locally
+This repository holds various scripts and documentation for installing and configuring ODFE (OopenDistro for Elasticsearch plugins)